Julia-Wagner/furry-friends/README.md

 ![Desktop header](docs/screenshots/header_desktop.png)

 Below my navigation, I have a hero image on each page.
-On the homepage, the hero is bigger than on the other pages.
+On the *Home* page, the hero is bigger than on the other pages.
 I added an overlay on top of the hero images to make sure that the text is readable.

 ![Hero index](docs/screenshots/hero_index.png)